Maykonn/mars-rover-technical-challenge-php/README.md

 ## How to execute the program:
 `php index.php < stdin.txt`

+The output is the new position on Plateau for each Rover on Squad.

 ## How to execute the program test suite:
 `make test`

+The output is the test results.
+You can see the tests results as html in /test/_reports after run the `make test` command.
+Please, install XDebug to get awesome code coverage html report in the same directory:

+`sudo apt-get install php7.2-xdebug`

+`make test`

+And access mars-rovers-squad/test/_reports/coverage/ using your browser.

 ## Overview
 Purpose of this challenge is to enable you to demonstrate your proficiency in solving problems